guettli/programming-guidelines/README.md

 trival and experts with more knowledge than you and me have solved this issue before.

+### Master-Master Replication

+The real magic is Master-Master Replication.
+Here are some examples where it gets used:

+todo: add examples
 ## 6. Networking

 ### No routing on servers